What does fascia mean?

 Fascia passes through and surrounds our entire body in the form of a fascial network without beginning or end.
-The components are collagen fibres for strength and stability, elastin fibres for elasticity and flexibility as well as the basic substance as a circulation milieu and transport route.
+The components are collagen fibers for strength and stability, elastin fibers for elasticity and flexibility as well as the basic substance as a circulation milieu and transport route.
 It stabilizes the tissue and protects it from overloading and undesirable effects.
-At the same time, it allows the fibres to slide, distributes nutrients and breaks down waste products.
+At the same time, it allows the fibers to slide, distributes nutrients and breaks down waste products.
 The fascia as a whole can be seen as a river system.
 Only if this inner ecosystem is intact and balanced, the basic substance can flow freely and keep the organism in good health.
 Therefore, a constant “clearing” is necessary in order to be efficient and to optimally implement training effects.

-⇒ Components of the fascial network:
+⇒ components of the fascial network:

 A few years ago, scientists realized that all fibrous structures are part of the body-wide fascial network that runs through and around our body as a tissue network.
 It stabilizes, reacts to impulses, is at the same time firm and flexible and is constantly remodeling itself.
 In some sections, the fascia acts as tendons or ligaments, in others it contains muscle mass, bones or organs or serves as a buffer and storage zone.
 The fascial network is a living organ with metabolic processes, immune defense, structural cells and receptors.

 If one trains fascially, one simultaneously reaches the loose connective tissue, the taut tendons, the flexible muscles and promotes the functioning of the organs.
 All-in-one!